rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 1. Set `cardNumber` to be the value in the `token` property you received from the response body to `openPaymentTokenExchange`
 2. Set `cardNumberMasked` to be the value in the `pan` property you received from the response body to `openPaymentTokenExchange`
 3. Set `expirationDate` to be some time in the future
-4. Set `citId`.  citId is an id which is usually sent by PSP into OPERA through OPI.
-This is not visible anywhere in OPERA Cloud UI.
-It is saved in the OPERA database only.
-For testing you can use any value as there is no validation.

 And any other value which you changed.